Christmas or New Year 2023 in Lapland

-Enjoy a thrilling sleigh ride, drawn by a team of huskies (adults can take the reins if they want); ride out into the wilderness at night by snowmobile (as passengers only) in search of the magnificent Northern Lights, one of the world’s great natural phenomena; and enjoy some snowshoeing, both guided and self-guided, the most fun way to explore the village and its majestic wintery surroundings.
+One day you might take a thrilling sleigh ride, led by a team of huskies (adults can take the reins if they want); another you might enjoy some snowshoeing, both guided and self-guided, which is the most exciting way to explore the village and its beautiful wintery surrounds.

-In nearby Saariselka you’ll visit a winter park where there are plenty of entertaining activities available including tobogganing, ice skating and snow tubing, and plenty of restaurants.
+In nearby Saariselka there's a popular winter park where you can find plenty of family-friendly activities including tobogganing, ice skating and snow tubing, as well as restaurants.

-And finally, if you’re travelling at Christmas, you don’t need to worry about missing Father Christmas back home because you’ll be going to visit him in person in his cabin.
-Stroke the reindeer, enjoy some gingerbread, and meet the elves – maybe you’ll even come away with a gift.
+Finally, if you’re travelling at Christmas, you can reassure the kids (and yourself!) that there's no worries about missing Father Christmas.
+Since you're in Lapland, you can go and visit him in person at his traditional cabin.
+Meet the friendly reindeer, enjoy some tasty gingerbread, and who knows, you may even come away with a special gift.

-Other activities include meeting a fortune teller, if visiting at New Year, and a Sami workshop at a reindeer farm, for an interesting introduction to the local culture.
+Other activities on this family Lapland tour include meeting a fortune teller, if you're travelling at New Year, and an interesting introduction to Sami culture at a working reindeer farm.

 PlanetTankavaara is located next to the UKK National Park, which extends far east all the way to the Russian border.
 There are strict rules, how to behave in the national parks.
 No rubbish is to be thrown away.
 Snowmobiling is only allowed for authorised local guides and therefore visitors sit in sleighs on snowmobile tours.